Renault Scenic 2

 The K4M engine in the Twingo RS has limited engine bay clearance, making the timing belt change labour-intensive.
 Independent garages from €460, Renault dealers up to €1,100.
 Always replace the water pump at the same time.
 Interval: 120,000 km or 6 years.

-Symptoms: If belt snaps: sudden engine stop with valve damage - !!
+Symptoms: Coolant loss, rising temperature gauge, squealing from the timing belt area, acute overheating on failure - !!
 Oil Consumption from Coked Piston Rings from 150,000 km

 Higher-output F4R engines tend to increased oil consumption at high mileages from coked and stuck piston rings.
 Regular short full-throttle runs help preventively.